Artifacts definition

 collector: find

-output_file: all_log_files.txt
+output_file: user_name_unknown_files.txt

 output_directory

-Required by: command, find, hash and stat
+Required for: command, find, hash, stat

 version: 1.0